havok2905/character-sheet/RUNBOOK.md

 ## Pre-commit Hook

-We need a symbolic link between our scripts/pre-commit.sh file and the git hooks directory.
+We need to add a pre-commit hook to perform the following

-`ln -s -f ./scripts/pre-commit.sh ./.git/hooks/pre-commit`
+`./scripts/pre-commit.sh`

 ## Rich Content